-Zhang wins Tour debut nine days after turning pro
+Zhang wins on Tour debut nine days after turning pro

-Mizuho Americas Open: Rose Zhang wins LPGA Tour event nine days after turning professional
+Mizuho Americas Open: Rose Zhang wins LPGA Tour event nine days after turning pro

 Last updated on .From the section Golf